david89/self-driving-car-advanced-lane-finder/writeup/template.md

 As you can see, the Sobel operator can identify some lines in our image (like the dashed white line on the right), however, it's not able to identify the yellow line on the left side.
 That's because we need to transform an image into gray scale before feeding it to the Sobel operator.
 When we do this color space transformation, we lose a lot of information.
 So, in order to properly identify the lines in the given images, we need to use some additional transforms.

+Feel free to check the **Sobel** section in the notebook.ipynb file for more details.

 ### Color spaces

 #### [RGB](https://en.wikipedia.org/wiki/RGB_color_model)